 Butterfly experts from Wildlife Queensland’s Richmond Birdwing Conservation Network (RBCN) gave a series of fascinating and informative presentations on the Richmond birdwing butterfly and its host vine, the birdwing butterfly vine.

 Attendees enjoyed networking and lunch at the Samford District Bowls Club, generously funded by the Samford and Districts Progress and Protection Association.

-The event also celebrated World Swallowtail Day (#WorldSwallowtailDay) and concluded with planting, watering and mulching of 50 birdwing vines and host plants for other swallowtails within the Samford Eco-Corridor.
+The event also celebrated World Swallowtail Day (#WorldSwallowtailDay); attendees enjoyed a presentation by Ross Kendall of the Butterfly and Other Invertebrates Club (BOIC) on native swallowtail butterfly species and the host plants they rely on.
+In addition, the BIOC’s display on local swallowtail butterfly species proved to be as informative as it was popular.
+The day concluded with planting, watering and mulching of 50 birdwing vines and host plants for other swallowtails within the Samford Eco-Corridor.

 Attendees were shown how to plant the vines (see images at bottom of page) and were able to take home a swallowtail host plant sourced from Kumbartcho Nursery at Eaton’s Hill and funded by Moreton Bay Regional Council.

 About the Richmond birdwing northern habitat corridor project